 I rode an elephant while I was vegan.
 I know… I feel pretty bad about it.

 Before I was vegan, I rode elephants on a pretty regular basis.
-I worked with Intrepid as a tour leader in Thailand between 2001 and 2003.
-Elephant riding had been an included activity on pretty much all of their tours which meant that I had to accompany my travellers on this activity and we even included visits to elephant shows (which claimed to be mahout training centres).
+I worked with Intrepid Travel as a tour leader in Thailand between 2001 and 2003.
+Elephant riding had been an included activity on pretty much all of their tours which meant that I had to accompany my travelers on this activity and we even included visits to elephant shows (which claimed to be mahout training centres).

 I was a vegetarian at that time and I had questioned my colleagues during my training trip about whether riding elephants was cruel or not.
 Their response to this question was given with a lot of confidence and authority which made me believe that it must be true.
 They said that by riding elephants, we were actually helping them.
 This was because the total logging ban in 1989 meant that the elephants no longer had a job and we were helping them by riding them and keeping them fed.